Time Required: 10 min.

-This tutorial shows you how create a YQL Open Data Table for the Bay Area Region Transit (BART) Real Time ETA feed.
+This tutorial shows you how create a YQL Open Data Table for the Bay Area Region Transit (BART) Real-Time Information API.
 You will then use the YQL console to run a YQL query using the Open Data Table that you created.

 YQL already contains an extensive list of built-in tables for you to use that cover a wide range of Yahoo Web services and access to off-network data.
 Developers can now add to this list of built-in tables by creating their own Open Data Tables.
 YQL allows you to create and use your own table definitions, enabling YQL to bind to any data source through the SQL-like syntax and fetch data.
 Once an Open Data Table is created, anyone can use these definitions in YQL.